5 Beautiful Ways To Smoke Pot In Style

 Amanda Farris and Laura Uhlir didn’t feel at home in your standard head shop.
 “They felt relatively unfriendly to females,” Farris says of the experience.
 So they made the change they wanted, to shop in the smoking device market, and set up the brick-and-mortar Catchtilly “to be nice and approachable, and not make you feel like you're making a bad decision.”
 The two seek out independent artists “but we really just want people who make just beautiful objects first,” Farris says.
 The next criteria is functionality and “that they're actually not embarrassing things to look at.”
 Truly noble.
 Many of the artists selling in Catchtilly focus on other ceramic arts and make pipes as a side gig.
 “They like smoking and they like making the things so that they can combine them in a way that is fresh and exciting,” Uhlir says.

 Madeline Barreto’s early ceramics dabbling centered on recreating a cat pipe like the one her friend brought back from India — but mostly, Barreto just wanted to make the things she wanted (whether for smoking purposes or not).
 Recently she sent over a few of those latter, more perfected iterations of the cat pipes to the ladies at Catchtilly.
 She, for one, has a differing idea on the pothead trope, noting men are more often portrayed as burnt-out or lazy “but in the case of female pot smokers, the characters are usually strong, empowered types."
 “Diane Keaton in Annie Hall is a good example of that,” she says via email.
 And when catering to appeal to customers, Barreto agrees with Marks: the handmade quality of a bowl can only enhance one’s experience.
 “Smoking seems to be a somewhat intimate act and I think people are pretty mindful in their choice of pipes for that reason,” she says.
 “There seems to be this feeling that they need to find 'the right one.'
 One which reflects their personal style or interests.
 It's kind of funny.
 People get really excited if one of my animal pipes looks like their pet.”
-Keep an eye on her Etsy shop which reactivates soon.
+Shop her site.